tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/index.md

 #### Call methods of Pedestrian (optional)
 To move Pedestrian, some methods of `SimplePedestrianWalkerController` should be called same as `TrafficSimulator`.

-Please create or open class which is inherit `MonoBehaviour` and make field of `SimplePedestrianWalkerController[]`.<br>
+1. Create or open class which is inherit `MonoBehaviour`
+2. Make field of `SimplePedestrianWalkerController[]`
-Then, add description of calling method of each element of `SimplePedestrianWalkerController[]` using for loop.
+3. Add description of calling method of each element of `SimplePedestrianWalkerController[]` using for loop

 The method should be called are listed in the following table: